 The tuition waiver covers tuition charges not covered by other financial assistance (last dollar funding after any grants and scholarships are applied).
 You are responsible for fees and the cost of books/supplies.

-Salisbury Disability Advisory Committee:
+Salisbury Disability Advisory Committee: click here for the link

-- findhelp.org (search for available resources in your area by zip code)
+- findhelp.org: search for available resources in your area by zip code

 Housing:

 - Housing Rights for People with Disabilities: “People with disabilities who want to buy or rent a home are protected against discrimination by the federal Fair Housing Act.
-People with disabilities receiving assistance through government-operated housing programs are also protected under the Americans with Disabilities Act
+People with disabilities receiving assistance through government-operated housing programs are also protected under the Americans with Disabilities Act .
 Maryland also prohibits discrimination against people with disabilities in housing.
 See State Government Article 20-701- 20-710 and COMAR 14.03.04.01-16.
-Some local governments have also passed anti-discrimination laws; check with your local government.“ - HomeAbility: this is a special loan designed to assist Maryland homebuyers with disabilities to finance their home purchase
+Some local governments have also passed anti-discrimination laws; check with your local government.“

+- HomeAbility: this is a special loan designed to assist Maryland homebuyers with disabilities to finance their home purchase